*

 • Dehydration means the losing or removal of water.

-• Example 1: On heating the blue solid, hydrated copper(II) sulphate, steam is given off and the white solid of anhydrous copper(II) sulphate is formed (left to right reaction is a dehydration, water lost).
-When the white solid is cooled and water added, blue hydrated copper(II) sulphate is reformed (right to left reaction is a hydration, water gained).
+• Example 1: On heating the blue solid, hydrated copper(II) sulfate, steam is given off and the white solid of anhydrous copper(II) sulfate is formed (left to right reaction is a dehydration, water lost).

 • CuSO4.5H2O(s) (c) doc b CuSO4(s) + 5H2O(g)

-• The water in the blue crystals (the 5H2O) is called water of crystallisation and becomes part of the crystal structure when a concentrated solution of copper sulphate is slowly evaporated to allow crystallisation e.g. in a salt preparation.
+• The water in the blue crystals (the 5H2O) is called water of crystallisation and becomes part of the crystal structure when a concentrated solution of copper sulfate is slowly evaporated to allow crystallisation e.g. in a salt preparation.

-• Example 2: If the alcohol ethanol is heated with concentrated sulphuric acid it is dehydrated to form the alkene gas ethene plus water.
-The same reaction happens if ethanol vapour is passed over very hot aluminium oxide which also catalyses the dehydration of the ethanol.
+• The same reaction happens if ethanol vapour is passed over very hot aluminium oxide which also catalyses the dehydration of the ethanol.

 • ethanol ==> ethene + water